beethacker/blog/content/posts/roboma/bolts0.md

 {{</ code >}}

-*Win32PreloadBuffer* is nearly the same as Win32FillSoundBuffer.
-Maybe it's possible to combine them, but if all goes well, I'll never have to come back down into this level of the code. * Fingers crossed! *
+And that's mostly it! *Win32PreloadBuffer* is nearly the same as Win32FillSoundBuffer.
+The only difference is that it fills in data before we start DirectSound playing, so it fills in a much larger chunk and doesn't have to worry about any regions of the buffer being locked for playback.
+Maybe I don't need a separate function for this, but if all goes well, I'll never have to come back down into this level of the code anyway. * Fingers crossed! *